bostonrb/bostonrb/README.markdown

     rake test

 We are also using cucumber for user stories / integration testing.
+Install the gem dependencies:

+    rake gems:install RAILS_ENV=cucumber

+Vendor and build your gems:

+    rake gems:unpack RAILS_ENV=cucumber
+    rake gems:build RAILS_ENV=cucumber

+Remove an extraneous file, if you have it:

+    rm features/step_definitions/html_steps.rb

-You can run them with:
+You can now run your cucumber tests with:

     rake features